rtummala999/S3-to-SQL-with-ADF-Lambda-Triggers/README.md

 - Verify that the S3 bucket and Azure SQL schema are compatible.
 - Use Jupyter Notebook for local testing of the Lambda function before deployment.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact tummalaramgopal@gmail.com